SEPTA Key: Technology and use

-Contract and Implementation
+Contract and implementation

 In 2007, SEPTA announced a plan to award a contract for an updated fare payment system by the end of the year.
 At the time, it was estimated the project would take about three years and cost approximately $100 million, based on the implementation of similar fare payment systems in other cities.
 After the bid deadline for contractors was extended several times, in 2011 the SEPTA Board awarded a $129.5 million contract to ACS Transport Solutions Group, a division of Xerox, with 2013 as a target date for completing the implementation.

 By 2013, the project was said to be a few months behind schedule, with SEPTA's Chief Officer of New Payment Technology John McGee stating "That ball of steam isn't as large as we'd like, but we're still moving along."
 Roll out was expected first on SEPTA Regional Rail, with transit service to follow.

 By 2019, total cost of the primary contract was $192.5 million, about $70 million more than planned.

 As of September 2020, the total cost was $193.3 million.

 SEPTA Key Tix

-In December 2022, SEPTA released a public beta of "SEPTA Key Tix" after a months of a closed trial.
-This features allows for occasional riders to buy passes for all modes of rapid transit (however not regional rail) from a smartphone that can be scanned as a ticket via QR code.
-The fares using SEPTA Key Tix are the same as the fare on the SEPTA Key, which is at a discount to cash prices.
-The fare also includes one free transfer, which has not been available with cash fares since SEPTA did away with paper transfer.
-There have been some complaints about SEPTA Key Tix, which include the platform being difficult to use and not being able to use money stored in the SEPTA Key "travel balance" to buy tickets.
-As well, others have complained that there is no integration with mobile payment services such as Apple and Google Pay; however, SEPTA has announced plans to support those and other forms of contactless payment within the program later on.
+In December 2022, SEPTA released a public beta of SEPTA Key Tix after a months-long closed trial.
+This feature allows for occasional riders to buy passes for all modes of rapid transit (except Regional Rail) from a smartphone that can be scanned as a ticket via QR code.
+The fares for SEPTA Key Tix are the same those on the SEPTA Key, which is at a discount to cash prices.
+The fare also includes one free transfer, which has been unavailable with cash fares since SEPTA did away with paper transfers.
+There have been some complaints about SEPTA Key Tix, which have included difficulties of using the platform, disuse of money stored in the "travel wallet" to buy tickets, and no integration with mobile payment services such as Apple Pay and Google Pay; however, SEPTA has announced plans to support those and other forms of contactless payment within the program in the near future.